 - Is there a time-frame to achieve the goals?
 (Time-bound)

-An example of a SMART goal for your lead generation strategy can be: Generate 200 leads by the end of Quarter 1 in 2021.
+An example of a SMART goal for your lead generation strategy can be: Generate 200 leads in Quarter 1 of 2023.

 – Creating a target audience persona